Towns & Places:

 Located in the extreme southeastern part of the state, Cherokee County, Kansas was created by the first territorial legislature in 1855 and named McGee County for Mabillon W. McGee.
 However, as he was a pro-slavery man, the Free-State Legislature of 1860 changed the name to Cherokee in honor of the Cherokee Indians.
 When Cherokee County was first established in 1855, it was attached to Bourbon County for all military and civil purposes.
 It would be more than a decade before the county would become self-sufficient.

 Previous to 1825 the land belonged to the Osage Indians; however, in a treaty made that year, they ceded their lands in Arkansas, Missouri, and those lying between Texas and the Kansas River, except for a strip 50 miles wide.
-This strip, running westward from the Missouri border was referred to as the Osage Neutral Land, and in this tract neither Indians nor white settlers were allowed to remain.
-In 1835 a treaty was concluded between the government by which the Cherokee were granted this neutral land and the strip subsequently became known as the “Neutral Lands,” which were opened to settlement under the provisions of the treaty of 1868.
+This strip, running westward from the Missouri border, was referred to as the Osage Neutral Land, and in this tract, neither Indians nor white settlers were allowed to remain.
+In 1835 a treaty was concluded between the government by which the Cherokee were granted this neutral land.
+The strip subsequently became known as the “Neutral Lands,” which were opened to settlement under the treaty provisions of 1868.

-As early as 1820 a Presbyterian mission was established on the Marais des Cygnes River and another a few miles south on the Neosho River, the missionaries being the first whites in what would later become Cherokee County.
+As early as 1820, a Presbyterian mission was established on the Marais des Cygnes River and another a few miles south on the Neosho River.
+The missionaries were the first whites in what would later become Cherokee County.
 The next settlers were mixed-breed Cherokee who had first settled in Indian Territory (Oklahoma) from Georgia.
 However, in 1835, several members of the tribe, who had trouble with the tribal officers in the Indian Territory, withdrew and settled in what would become Cherokee County.